TeamSHIRO/AKL/CONTRIBUTING.md

     * Explain why a particular piece of code is written the way it is.
     * Breakdown and explain how certain parts of the code work.
     * Personal notes and thoughts.
-        * Please ensure your comments are complying with [CODE OF CONDUCT](CODE_OF_CONDUCT.md) and are appropriate for the project.
+        * Please ensure your comments are complying with [**CODE OF CONDUCT**](CODE_OF_CONDUCT.md) and are appropriate for the project.
 Avoid discriminatory or offensive comments.

 * **Naming Conventions:** Function names should be in `PascalCase` (e.g., `MyAwesomeFunction`). under any normal circumstances.
 An exception to this rule is when the function is a getter or setter.
 In this case, the function name should be in `snake_case` (e.g., `get_my_awesome_variable`).

-* **Tabs vs. Spaces:** Use 2 spaces for indentation in source files.
+* **Tabs vs. Spaces:** Use spaces for indentation in files.
 Do not use tabs.
-Exclude CMake files from this rule.
+See [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) for more details.

 Clang-tidy does not automatically check and correct function names convention.
 Please ensure that all function names are adhering to the above conventions.

+### Pull Request Checklist

+To ensure that your pull request is accepted, please ensure that you have completed the following:
+- [ ] Your code follows the style guide outlined above.
+- [ ] You have signed the Developer Certificate of Origin (DCO) for all your commits.
+- [ ] You have run clang-format and clang-tidy on your code, and it passes all checks.

+---

+Thanks for contributing!